chloesyy/yolo3-to-csv/README.md

 # yolo3-to-csv
 ## Description
 - Takes in videos/images from `/data` directory and extracts 5 frames per second for each video.
-- Runs frames through local yolo model.
+- Runs frames through local custom yolo model.
 - Returns true (yes) if object is detected in **any one frame**, otherwise returns false (no).
 - Generates csv file (`results.csv`) in the following format: